 In the supreme never-changing state of liberation,

-As the pleasures of the three planes of compulsive existence
+As the pleasures of the three planes

 Are phenomena that perish in a mere instant,